freesewing/freesewing/markdown/org/docs/patterns/skully/instructions/en.md

 ## Step 3: The nose

-Like the eyes, the nose too has parts that need to be sewn together.
-There are two of these sides that need to be sew together.
-This creates two connected cones.
+Like the eyes, the nose has seams that need to be sewn together.
+Sew the two straight seams together creating two connected cones.
 This is very finicky, so take your time.

 ## Step 4: The head